valterschutz/willys-planner/README.md

 # willys-planner
 A python script for calculating the cheapest food combinations, given macros (how many grams of carbohydrates, proteins and fats to eat each day).
+Data generated with [willys-json](https://github.com/valterschutz/willys-json).

 ## Usage
 ```